RomanAverin/simple-proxy/README.md

 # Another SOCKS5 proxy

 > [!WARNING]
-> The plugin is under deep development.
+> The server is under deep development.
 > But it will be very useful to get feedback.

 ## Minimal config file